Contact Us 1-800-596-4880

 --enabled

-Sets whether the alert should be enabled or not.
-Include the flag to enable it.
+Sets whether the alert is enabled.
+Include the flag to enable the alert.

 --operator <value>